About Continuing Studies

 To register for courses as a new non-degree student you will need to complete the following (if you are visiting from another college or a high school student, please see your respective sections above):

 - Schedule an appointment with a Continuing Studies advisor.

 - Bring with you copies of ALL previous transcripts (photo copies are accepted, however you will need to provide a copy of an original transcript from each school you've attended).

 - If you have never attended college you will need to bring a copy of your high school or GED transcript.
-A transcript is preferred but a diploma copy is acceptable.
+(If you graduated more than 5 years ago a transcript is preferred but a diploma copy is acceptable).